How to Protect & Monitor Your Author Brand (+ Why You Should)

 Google Alerts is great, but I found that it misses a lot of engagement opportunities…or takes forever before it reports it to me.

-I use the Mention.com free version and track “Kindlepreneur” through it.
+I use Mention.com and track “Kindlepreneur” through it.
 Although I may miss “Dave Chesson” discussions, I'll live with that.

 Plus, you can still setup a Google Alerts for the other terms and make Mention.com track your main term like I do.